Ellie (The Last of Us): Reception

 Following the release of Left Behind, Ellie's relationship with Riley was commended by reviewers.
 GameSpot's Tom McShea felt a new appreciation for Ellie by seeing her actions around Riley.
 The Daily Telegraph's Tim Martin praised the characters' interactions, and Eurogamer's Stace Harman felt that Left Behind improves the understanding of Joel and Ellie's relationship.
 Kotaku's Kirk Hamilton described Ellie and Riley's kiss as "video gaming's latest breakthrough moment", declaring it "a big deal".
 Keza MacDonald of IGN wrote that the kiss was "so beautiful and natural and funny that [she] was left dumbstruck".
 IGN's Luke Karmali questioned Naughty Dog's motivation behind the kiss, noting the "bait-and-switch" in which they made players care for the character before revealing her sexuality, but ultimately dismissed this and commended the handling of Ellie's sexuality and the subtlety of the writing.
 Polygon's Colin Campbell named Ellie and Riley among the best video game characters of the 2010s, citing their differences and eventual closeness.

 Johnson received acclaim for her performance in The Last of Us Part II.
 Destructoid's Chris Carter praised her ability to play the character again after many years.
 Oli Welsh of Eurogamer found Johnson's performance to be "standout" due to her depiction of "rawness, vulnerability, and rage".
 GamesRadar+'s Alex Avard considered Johnson's portrayal of suffering "nothing short of awards worthy".
 Regarding the character, Jonathon Dornbush of IGN wrote that Johnson added nuance to every element of Ellie.
 The Washington Post's Elise Favis praised the game's depiction of Ellie coming out to Joel, comparing it to her own experience and the difficulty of approaching the topic with her father.
+CinemaBlend's Alexandra Ramos considered Ellie the "first-ever female protagonist in a blockbuster game who was lesbian", praising her relationship with Dina.
 Rafael Motamayor of Observer felt that Ellie's character was improved by the inclusion of Abby's story.
 Mashable's Jess Joho criticized the character for relying too heavily on her relationship with Joel.
 Polygon's Maddy Myers and Wired's Julie Muncy criticized Ellie's development and inability to learn from her mistakes.